MajidToorani/Portfolio/items/mobile_ui.md

-This is an article about a favorite day.
+This project demonstrates the UI development using JustInMind app to prototype an mobile app.